Candidiasis

 Etiology and PathogenesisTop

 1. Etiologic agent: Candida albicans is the most frequently isolated species of Candida; however, non–C albicans species are increasing in frequency and include C glabrata, C parapsilosis, C tropicalis, C krusei, C guilliermondii, C lusitaniae, and C dubliniensis.
 In some geographic areas C albicans accounts for <50% of invasive infections.
 C auris is an emerging fungal pathogen that has now been found worldwide, with many strains displaying decreased susceptibility to azoles and echinocandins and some to all classes of antifungals.
+There is geographic variation in the distribution and frequency of Candida spp.
+As an example, C parapsilosis is most common in Venezuela, while in Canada, C albicans remains the most common species.

 2. Reservoir and transmission: C albicans is widely present in the environment and can be found in soil, in hospitals, on animals, on objects, and in food.
 Candida spp are saprophytes that reside in the human body and are present on the skin, in the gastrointestinal tract, and in the female genital tract.
 The majority of Candida infections are endogenous from translocation through gut mucosa or breaches of the skin, but transmission can occur between humans and also from the environment.
 C auris can persist in the environment and the clonal nature of spread within clades supports hospital acquisition.